TITLE 77: PUBLIC HEALTH

 9) Recognizing emergencies and knowledge of emergency procedures, including basic first aid and implementation of a client's emergency preparedness plan;

-10) Confidentiality of client personal, financial and health information;
+10) Confidentiality of client's personal, financial and health information;

-11) Behaviors that would constitute abuse or neglect and the legal prohibitions against such behaviors, as well as knowledge and understanding of abuse and neglect prevention and reporting requirements; and
+11) Behaviors that would constitute abuse or neglect and the legal prohibitions against these behaviors, as well as knowledge and understanding of abuse and neglect prevention and reporting requirements; and

 12) Any other task that the agency may choose to have the worker perform.

-e) All home services workers shall complete a minimum of eight hours of training during each year of employment based on either a calendar year or an anniversary date basis, whichever is selected by the agency.
-The initial eight hours of training required in subsection (c) of this Section shall satisfy the annual training requirement for the home services worker's first year of employment.
+e) All home services workers shall complete a minimum of eight hours of training during each year of employment to maintain placement availability, based on either a calendar year or an anniversary date basis, whichever is selected by the agency.
+The initial eight hours of training required in subsection (c) shall satisfy the annual training requirement for the home services worker's first year of employment.
 The annual training can include self-study courses with demonstration of learned concepts that are applicable to the employee's responsibilities.
 Training shall include: